St. Peter’s College Uniform Policy

 Outside of school it is expected that students will behave and dress in a manner which reflects favourably on themselves, on their families and on the College.
 All students are required to wear the prescribed uniform correctly during school hours and travelling to and from school.

-Students are not permitted to wear visible make-up or jewellery other than one set of plain sleepers or studs for pierced ears; one sleeper or stud in each ear only to be worn.
+Students are not permitted to wear visible make-up or jewellery other than is a maximum of two pairs of plain sleepers/studs in each ear

 At St. Peter’s College we uphold clear guidelines and expectations about our students behaviour, including Mobile phones, and our Environment and College and individual’s property.

-Every Student has the Right to a Learning Environment Free from Bullying and Intimidation and to Feel Safe and Happy at School
+Every St. Peter’s College Student has the right to a Learning Environment free from Bullying and Intimidation and to Feel Safe and Happy at School

 They also have the right to be treated fairly and with dignity.
 Discipline is necessary to ensure that the safety and welfare of all our students, teachers and staff and to provide a conducive learning environment.